William, Prince of Wales: Homelessness

-In September 2005, William became patron of Centrepoint, a charity that assists the homeless.
-In December 2009, as part of a Centrepoint-organised event, the prince spent the night in a sleeping bag near Blackfriars Bridge to raise awareness of the experiences of homeless youth.
-He opened their new facility, Apprenticeship House, in November 2019 to mark their 50th anniversary.
+In September 2005, William became patron of Centrepoint, a charity assisting homeless young people.
+In December 2009, as part of a Centrepoint‑organised event, he spent the night in a sleeping bag near Blackfriars Bridge to raise awareness of youth homelessness.
+He opened the charity's new facility, Apprenticeship House, in November 2019 to mark its 50th anniversary.

-William has been patron of homelessness charity The Passage since 2019 after first visiting the centre in 1993 with his mother.
-In October 2020, he wrote the introduction to the organisation's 40th-anniversary fundraising cookbook, discussing the importance of helping victims of homelessness during the COVID-19 pandemic.
-In December, William volunteered at the charity to help prepare donation bags for homeless residents in emergency hotel accommodations and spoke with residents about their experiences.
-In 2022 and 2023 he was spotted selling copies of The Big Issue, usually sold by homeless and unemployed people to earn money.
+William has been patron of The Passage since 2019, having first visited the centre in 1993 with his mother.
+In October 2020, he wrote the introduction to the organisation's 40th‑anniversary fundraising cookbook, highlighting the importance of supporting homeless people during the COVID‑19 pandemic.
+In December that year, he volunteered at the charity to prepare donation bags for homeless residents in emergency hotel accommodation and spoke with residents about their experiences.
+In 2022 and 2023, he was seen selling copies of The Big Issue, typically sold by homeless and unemployed people to earn income.

-In June 2023, William launched Homewards after two years of development, with aims to end homelessness in the United Kingdom.
-The five-year initiative aims to tackle homelessness in six pilot locations across the United Kingdom with an initial seed funding allocated for each area by the Royal Foundation, working with existing private sector and grassroots charity partners.
-The project focuses on early intervention and providing housing to families before other issues, such as abuse and joblessness, are addressed.
-In February 2024, William, in partnership with Cornish charity St Petrocs, announced plans for building 24 homes on Duchy of Cornwall land in Nansledan to provide temporary accommodation for people experiencing homelessness in the area.
-Future plans include building more than 400 social rented homes and a further 475 affordable dwellings in South East Faversham.
+In June 2023, William launched Homewards after two years of development, aiming to end homelessness in the United Kingdom.
+The five‑year initiative focuses on six pilot locations, each receiving initial seed funding from the Royal Foundation and working with private‑sector and grassroots charity partners.
+The project emphasises early intervention and providing housing to families before addressing related issues such as abuse or joblessness.
+In February 2024, William, in partnership with the Cornish charity St Petrocs, announced plans to build 24 homes on Duchy of Cornwall land in Nansledan to provide temporary accommodation for people experiencing homelessness.
+Future plans include constructing more than 400 social‑rented homes and a further 475 affordable dwellings in South East Faversham.